-Read my post on exactly how to make a cake in your slow cooker and then check out the list below which is just some of the slow cooker cake recipes you’ll find here.
+Check out the list below which is just a few of the slow cooker cake recipes you’ll find on my site.

 Slow cooker giant cookies you can find on the blog include the original Slow Cooker Giant Chocolate Chip Cookie, as well as a delicious Chocolate Orange Stuffed Cookie, Strawberry and Chocolate Chunk, and White Chocolate and Blueberry.

 Individual scones won’t really work but who needs small scones when you can bake a giant scone in your slow cooker!

 Who says baking in a slow cooker is boring when you can make something like this!

 Make oat bars and flapjacks in your slow cooker

 Oat bars and flapjacks come out well in the slow cooker too.